arokettu/torrent-file/docs/info.rst

 .. highlight:: php

 .. versionchanged:: 5.0 A lot of stuff was moved to version specific namespaces, see :ref:`torrent_versions`
+.. versionchanged:: 5.2 Setters will throw RuntimeException if the torrent is signed

 Fields of the info dictionary of the torrent file.
 The info dictionary is the primary data of the torrent file.
 Using any setters here will change infoHash and the result will be considered a separate torrent file by the trackers.
+Changing info fields of a signed torrent is forbidden.

 Info Hash
 =========